ciclopes/meteor-reactive-array/README.md

 **makeArrayObjectReactive: Boolean**
 As seen in [Important notes](#important-notes), the ReactiveArray instances are not array-like objects, but _THEY HAVE_ a built-in array that is returned by [Get](#methods-get).
-When this argument is set to `true` (which is default), the array object returned by `get()` becomes reactive.
-If set to `false`, the returned array will be just a regular non-reactive Javascript array.
+When this argument is set to `true` (which is default), the built-in array object becomes reactive.
+If set to `false`, the built-in array will be just a regular non-reactive Javascript array.

 <a name="methods-set">
 #### Set: